jeffreykegler/old_kollos/notes/misc/strand.md

     - If we are here,
-      then `work-item` is still on top of the stack, We pop `work-eim` from the top of the stack.
+      then `work-item` is still on top of the stack, We pop `work-yim` from the top of the stack.

     - We create the new bocage node, calling it `new-node`.